 Whenever a registered dealer sells products or services to a client not qualified to claim input tax credit, the dealer will issue a document known as a Bill of Supply instead of a tax invoice.
-When conducting transactions of this kind, companies in India registered under the Goods and Services Tax (GST) system must provide their consumers with a Bill of Supply.
+When conducting transactions of this kind, companies in India registered under the Goods and Services Tax (GST) system.
+It must provide their consumers with a Bill of Supply.
 The structure of a bill of supply will be the subject of discussion in this blog.

 What is the purpose of a Bill of Supply?

-In cases when the vendor is selling products or services that are not subject to GST, they are not required to provide a tax invoice.
+In cases when the vendor is selling products or services that are not subject to GST.
+They are not required to provide a tax invoice.
+If the provider is part of the composition system, he also can avoid paying taxes on his supply.What time does a Bill of Supply come out?

 When a company offers GST-exempt products and services, it often produces a bill of supply.
 If you were to buy fruit from an outside seller, instead of a standard Tax Invoice, you would receive a Bill of Supply.
+The Composition method does not allow businesses to charge GST on sales transactions; thus, they should only provide Bills of Supply to their customers instead of Tax Invoices.The contents of the supply bill.

 A Bill of Supply must include the details mandated by the Goods and Services Tax legislation.
-A Bill of Supply needs to contain the following information:
+A Bill of Supply needs to contain the following information:- Supplier contact info and GSTIN.

 - Each Bill of Supply will have its distinct number for that financial year; this number must not be more than 16 characters long and must be created in a sequential fashion.